olympiawoj/graphql-query-language-notes/graphql-query-language-transcript.md

 ## Reuse GraphQL Selection Sets with Fragments
+_**Description:** Fragments are selection sets that can be used across multiple queries.
+They allow you to refactor redundant selection sets, and they are essential when querying unions or interface types.
+In this lesson, we will improve our query logic by creating a fragment for the activity selection set._

 Instructor: [00:00] Let's start by adding a query for `allPets`, and we want to filter this by `category`.
 We'll look for all the rabbits, and we'll also filter by `status` to find the `AVAILABLE` rabbits.
 Next, we want to select a few fields.